Foiz-Ashik/hello-github-actions/README.md

-## Welcome to "Hello World" with GitHub Actions
+## GitHub Actions

-This course will walk you through writing your first action and using it with a workflow file.

-**Ready to get started?
-Navigate to the first issue.**
+This repo uses github actions to automate deployment.

+The pull requests will start testing my software as someone requests it.

+This triggers a workflow that goes through the YML configuration file.

+In this repo a simple hello world file and the action.yml file and triggers the Dockerfile.